KipCollo/Frontend-Revision/5.0 Angular/cli/Readme.md

 Another thing to notice is that, on some machines, the domain localhost may not work.
 You may see a set of numbers such as 127.0.0.1.
 When you run ng serve it should show you what URL the server is running on, so be sure to read the messages on your machine to find your exact development URL.

-## Ng generate

-ng generate is used to create the component in angular project.
-These are the two main ways to generate a new component in Angular: using ng g c <component_name>, and using ng generate component <component_name>.
-Using either of these two commands, the new component can be generated pretty easily and followed by the suitable component name of your choice.

 ## Ng test

 ng test is used to runs unit tests in angular project.

 `ng test <project> [options]` | `ng t <project> [options]`

-## Ng e2e

-End-to-end testing (E2E) of Angular applications is performed using the Protractor testing framework, which is created by the Angular team themselves.
+- `Ng e2e`:- End-to-end testing (E2E) of Angular applications is performed using the Protractor testing framework, which is created by the Angular team themselves.
 Protractor can perform end to end tests on Angular applications that are running in a real browser by interacting with it, similar to that of an end-user.

 ## Ng new